 Questions to Ask Before You Refinance

-As with other things in life, just because you can (refi) doesn’t necessarily mean you should.
-Before you jump on the refinance bandwagon, ask yourself these questions.
+Just because you can refinance doesn’t necessarily mean you should.
+First, ask yourself these questions.

 What Is the Goal?